 - (b) Manner of making public.
-The records referred to in subsection (a) will be made public by placing them in a publicly accessible file in the office of the Clerk of the Court at 625 Indiana Avenue, NW, Suite 900, Washington, DC 20004-2950.
-The Clerk will send copies of the publicly available materials to the Federal Judicial Center, One Columbus Circle, NE, Washington, DC 20002, where such materials will also be available for public inspection.
+The records referred to in subsection (a) will be made public by placing them in a publicly accessible file in the office of the Clerk at 625 Indiana Avenue, NW, Suite 900, Washington, DC 20004-2950.
 In cases in which memoranda appear to have precedential value, the Chief Judge may cause them to be published in a manner consistent with subsection (a) of this Rule. - (c) Decisions of Judicial Conference of the United States standing committee.
-To the extent consistent with the policy of the Judicial Conference of the United States Committee to Review Circuit Council Conduct and Disability Orders, opinions of that Committee about complaints arising from this Court will also be made available to the public in the office of the Clerk. - (d) Special rule for decisions of judicial council.
+To the extent consistent with the policy of the Judicial Conference of the United States Committee on Judicial Conduct and Disability, opinions of that Committee about complaints arising from this Court will also be made available to the public in the office of the Clerk. - (d) Special rule for decisions of judicial council.
 When the judicial council has taken final action on the basis of a report of a special committee, and no petition for review has been filed with the Judicial Conference of the United States within 30 days after the judicial council's action, the materials referred to in subsection (a) of this Rule will be made public in accordance with this Rule as if there were no further right of review. - (e) Complaints referred to Judicial Conference of the United States.
 If a complaint is referred to the Judicial Conference of the United States pursuant to Rule 14(e) and the judicial council does not take further action under Rule 14(f) and (g), materials relating to the complaint will be made public only as may be ordered by the Judicial Conference of the United States.